 Why do individuals senesce differently?
 We study senescence in natural systems (the graph shows fewer cubs are born to older badgers).
 We use genomic markers to investigate the relative impact of environmental, social, transgenerational and genetic effects on senescence.

 Understanding variation in extra-group paternity (EGP) remains a major challenge.
 Our research investigates the evolution of EGP – such as personality dependent mate choice and sexual selection on MHC genes.

-Why do individuals consistently behave differently and how are these differences are maintained in populations.
-We investigate boldness and tendency to explore new areas (e.g. the tent in the picture) and correlate these behaviours with fitness.
+Why do individuals consistently behave differently and why are these differences maintained in populations.
+We investigate the heritability and fitness consequences of personality, such as the tendency to explore (e.g. exploration in the tent in the picture).

 |Women in science

 We are passionate about promoting women in science and we enjoy teaching about our research to school children.
 We have conducted research into reasons underlying lower visibility of female scientists at evolutionary biology conferences.